 At NSVH, we have a special interest in all things dental!
-Dr. DiGiacomo has undergone specialized training to learn advanced techniques in oral surgery and preventative dentistry.
+Dr. DiGiacomo has undergone specialized training through the International Veterinary Dentistry Institute to learn advanced techniques in oral surgery and preventative dentistry.
 We have the most modern equipment, including digital dental radiographs and a high speed dental ultrasonic unit.
 All patients undergoing dental procedures at NSVH receive full mouth radiographs; this allows us to identify oral disease below the gumline and treat it before it may cause your pet pain or infection.
+Not all veterinary hospitals offer dental radiographs, which are considered the standard of care in proactively identifying and treating periodontal disease.

-Dr. DiGiacomo is a vocal proponent of preventative dental care, since periodontal disease is the number one disease diagnosed in pet dogs and cats!
+All of our veterinarians are vocal proponents of preventative dental care, since periodontal disease is the number one disease diagnosed in pet dogs and cats!
 A healthy mouth means a healthy pet, since oral disease can affect the kidneys, liver, heart and other body systems.

 Our dental procedures include: